Welcome, Future Students!We encourage you take a moment and see why HACC is YOUR start to achieving your educational

 We designed this section to provide you with all the information you need as a future student.
 Learn about HACC's history, campus visits, admission applications and online registration for classes.

-Following are the steps you should take to become a HACC student:
+Please follow these steps to become a HACC student:

 - Request more information about HACC programs and campuses

 - Connect with HACC to learn more about the admission process, financial aid options and career programs.

 - Meet with an admissions counselor to learn more about HACC's programs and services.